 Participant:

 Grant Date:

 Number of RSUs:

 Vesting Commencement Date:

-Vesting Schedule: Subject to the Agreement, the Plan and other terms and concaccording to the following schedule, so long as Participant has applicable vesting date:
+Vesting Schedule: Subject to the Agreement, the Plan and other terms RSUs will vest according to the following schedule incurred a Termination of Service prior to the application. , so long as Participant has not

-Percentage of RSUs
+Percentage of RSUs That

-Vesting Date That Vest
+Vesting Date Vest

-By Participant's signature below, Participant agrees to be bound by the terms of this Grant Notice, the Plan and the Agreement.
-Participant has reviewed the Plan, this Grant Notice and the Agreement in their entirety, has had an opportunity to obtain the advice of counsel prior to executing this Grant Notice and fully understands all provisions of the Plan, this Grant Notice and the Agreement.
-Participant hereby agrees to accept as binding, conclusive and final all decisions or interpretations of the Committee upon any questions arising under the Plan, this Grant Notice or the Agreement.
-This Grant Notice may be executed in one or more counterparts (including portable document format (.pdf) and facsimile counterparts), each of which shall be deemed to be an original, but all of which together shall constitute one and the same agreement.
+prior to executing this Grant Notice and fully agrees to accept as binding, conclusive and fin this Grant Notice or the Agreement.
+This Gra (.pdf) and facsimile counterparts), each of which agreement.
+Notwithstanding any provision of this Grant Notice and fully the agreement. otice and the Agreement in their entirety, has had an oppounderstands all provisions of the Plan, this Grant Notice and all decisions or interpretations of the Committee upor nt Notice may be executed in one or more counterparts ch shall be deemed to be an original, but all of which together the Agreement, if Participant has not executed this Award, subjections will be deemed to have accepted this Award, subjections of the Agreement of the Agre and the Agreement.
+Participant hereby any questions arising under the Plan, (including portable document format ether shall constitute one and the same cuted this Grant Notice within 90 days

-Notwithstanding any provision of this Grant Notice or the Agreement, if Participant has not executed this Grant Notice within 90 days following the Grant Date set forth above, Participant will be deemed to have accepted this Award, subject to all of the terms and conditions of this Grant Notice, the Agreement and the Plan.

-[Signature Page Follows]
+KE 83899991 [Signature Page Follows]

+By:

+Name:

+Title:

+Signature Page

+Restricte to ed Stock Unit Grant Notice

 BIGBEAR.AI HOLDINGS, INC. PARTICIPANT

-By: Name: Title:

-a